flavienbwk/book-devops/eng/AUDIOBOOK.md

 Your environment's map should answer the following questions:

 - What are the company's mission(s)?: This might seem basic, but not all organizations clearly define this goal.
 Ensure you understand the company's objectives, i.e., the problems it addresses.
 Clearly grasp its business model to better formulate your transformation plan.
 - Is there an existing strategy?: What directions were given during the last transformation, and what can you learn from them?
-You might need to adjust your plan according to an already-implemented strategy or start afresh or in isolation (see chapter "How to convince and keep faith").
+You might need to adjust your plan according to an already-implemented strategy or start afresh or in isolation.
 - Which teams are working on which mission?: List the existing teams in the organization and their contacts: whom do they serve?
 Who do they need?
 Perhaps some teams aren't collaborating with those they should be or can't communicate effectively.
 - What kind of profiles exist in the teams?: List the number of employees and their expertise.
-Maybe there's a data scientist in one team who'd be more valuable elsewhere (but be careful with such moves, see chapter "Chronic reorganizations").
+Maybe there's a data scientist in one team who'd be more valuable elsewhere.
 Perhaps there are too many project managers and not enough software engineers.
 Maybe the company doesn't yet have the profile you need.
 - How do teams exchange information?: List their communication tools.
 Some employees might be using the new internal cloud service implemented recently, while others might still rely on email.
 - Which teams have access to which data?: List team data access.
 Are there silos where teams hoard information?
 Is there an inadequately monitored database risking data leaks?
 Is a data source especially used or strategic?